Boise Bible College: Campus

 The campus of Boise Bible College is located in Garden City, a small town which is nearly surrounded by the western suburbs of Boise.
 It is a 16 acre site situated in a residential neighborhood.

 Two buildings date to the construction of campus in 1974.
 One is the Multipurpose Building (MPB), housing a gymnasium, cafeteria, student lounges, and music facilities.
 The other is a small dormitory which also contains the Head Resident's apartment and at one time housed the chapel and three classrooms.
 (A twin to this dorm was demolished in 2006 to make way for a larger dormitory.)

 Two new buildings were added to campus in the early 1990s.
 An Administration Building opened in 1993; prior to this time all college offices were located in the lower level of one of the dormitories.
 The Library/Classroom Building was completed in 1995, which allowed the library to move from its cramped quarters in the MPB into a modern facility and provided needed classroom space for the growing student body and expanding programs of the college.

 To accommodate growth, several construction projects began in the mid-2000s.
 The first phase of a new residence hall was opened for the Fall 2006 semester; the remaining phases (additional dormitory wing) are planned for the near future.
 A wing was also added to the Library/Classroom Building.
 This addition, including a new chapel, two auditorium-style lecture halls, and additional classroom space opened for the Spring 2007 semester.

-In 2015, phase two of the construction project i.e. the Student Center opened and was completed.
+In 2015, phase two of the construction project (i.e. the Student Center) opened and was completed.

 Student body

-BBC currently enrolls between 125 students.
-Approximately 1/3 of these students come from the Boise metro area, and another 1/3 from western Oregon.
-Most of the remaining 1/3 come from elsewhere within the Pacific Northwest and the western United States, with a few students from other regions of the U.S. and from overseas.
+BBC currently enrolls about 125 students.
+Approximately one third of these students come from the Boise metro area, and another third from western Oregon.
+Most of the remaining third come from elsewhere within the Pacific Northwest and the western United States.
+A few students come from other regions of the U.S. or from overseas.
 International students have come from Great Britain, China, India, Pakistan, Zimbabwe, Poland, New Zealand and Australia.
-About half the students live on campus (varying from year to year).
+About half of the students live on campus, but this varies from year to year.